KaisTahar/cordDqChecker/README.md

 4. The script generates two files per year analyzed – the first one is a CSV file that contains the calculated DQ metrics, while the second file is an Excel file that contains a report on DQ violations.
 To enable users to find the DQ violations and causes of these violations, this report provides sensitive information such as Patient Identifier (ID) or case ID – it is meant for internal use only.
 The generated reports are saved in the folder `./Local/Data/Export`.

 ## 2. Synthetic Data and Exemplary Reports
 Here are [exemplary reports](https://github.com/KaisTahar/cordDqChecker/tree/bmc_dqTools/Local/Data/Export) on DQ generated using synthetic data from [the FHIR server](http://141.5.101.1:8080).
-To facilitate testing and reusing of our methods, synthetic data on RDs is made available in both [CSV](https://github.com/KaisTahar/cordDqChecker/blob/bmc_dqTools/Local/Data/medData/syntheticData.csv) and [FHIR](https://github.com/KaisTahar/cordDqChecker/tree/methods_dataCuration/Airolo) formats.
-These data sets follow the nationwide consented core data set [(MII-CDS)](https://www.medizininformatik-initiative.de/en/basic-modules-mii-core-data-set) of the Medical Informatics Initiative [(MII)](https://www.medizininformatik-initiative.de/en/start) and contain randomly introduced DQ issues as described by [Tahar el al.](https://www.thieme-connect.de/products/ejournals/abstract/10.1055/a-2006-1018)
+To facilitate testing and reusing the implemented assessment methods, synthetic data on RDs is made available in both [CSV](https://github.com/KaisTahar/cordDqChecker/blob/bmc_dqTools/Local/Data/medData/syntheticData.csv) and [FHIR](https://github.com/KaisTahar/cordDqChecker/tree/methods_dataCuration/Airolo) formats.
+These data sets follow the wide-consented core data set [(MII-CDS)](https://www.medizininformatik-initiative.de/en/basic-modules-mii-core-data-set) of the Medical Informatics Initiative [(MII)](https://www.medizininformatik-initiative.de/en/start) and contain randomly introduced DQ issues as described by [Tahar et al.](https://www.thieme-connect.de/products/ejournals/abstract/10.1055/a-2006-1018)

-## 3. Data Quality Metric
+## 3. Data Quality Metrics
-- The data quality library (dqLib) has been used as an R package for generating specific reports on DQ issues and metrics.
-The developed software `cordDqChecker-BMC` is compatible with [`dqLib 1.5.0`](https://github.com/KaisTahar/dqLib/releases/tag/v1.5.0).
-To install all required packages, please use the script [`installPackages.R`](https://github.com/KaisTahar/cordDqChecker/tree/bmc_dqTools/Local/R/installPackages.R) or just run the command `sudo docker-compose up`.
-This command will install the necessary packages and run the DQ assessment software.
+- The assessment software `CordDqChecker` was implemented using the data quality library (dqLib).
+This library provides multiple metrics to assess different DQ aspects, as presented in privous studies [1,2].
+The software version used in this work for DQ assessments, referred to as `CordDqChecker-BMC`, is compatible with the latest release of [`dqLib version 1.32.0`](https://github.com/KaisTahar/dqLib/releases/tag/v1.32.0).
+Using the Docker environment is recommended to install all required packages and run the assessment software without local dependency issues (see above).

 - The following DQ indicators and parameters are configured by default reports:
   | Dimension  | DQ Indicator |